Who can make a claim

 The compensation paid to you, the injured party, will depend on the type and extent of the injuries sustained in the accident and your circumstances at the time.
 The compensation you are entitled to may be reduced if you were partially at fault.

 Your claim could include the cost of medical treatment, rehabilitation, loss of income and long term care.

-Limits may apply with respect to loss of income - the upper limit being three times average weekly earnings per week.
-There are also limits which apply in certain circumstances regarding the payment of legal costs.
+Limits may apply with respect to loss of income - the upper limit being three times average weekly earnings per week for claims arising from accidents occurring on or after 1 July 2000.

 There are severe penalties for making false or misleading statements on your claim form or in any information you provide the insurer in respect of your claim.

 Last reviewed 25 February 2013